By Angela Dorsey

 Retirement planning is highly individualized, and there is no one-size-fits-all answer.
 At Dorsey Wealth Management, we strive to provide women with the information they need to make the best financial decisions possible.
 If you are a single woman wondering if you have enough saved, or you’re ready to start planning for an empowered retirement, we would love to hear from you!
 Schedule a free introductory 30-minute phone call or reach us at (310) 370-7776 or firstname.lastname@example.org.

-Angela Dorsey is the founder and financial advisor at Dorsey Wealth Management, a fee-only financial planning firm helping successful women and couples prepare for retirement.
+Angela Dorsey is the founder and financial advisor at Dorsey Wealth Management, a fee-only financial planning firm based in Torrance, California, helping successful women and couples prepare for retirement.
 Angela earned a BS in computer science from Loyola Marymount University, an MBA from UCLA Anderson School of Management, and spent 20 years as a Senior Compensation Specialist in large corporations before becoming a Certified Financial Planner™ (CFP®) and a Registered Investment Advisor (RIA).
 That background gave her the tools to couple with her passion for empowering women to make the best financial decisions possible.
 Angela lives in Torrance, California, with her husband.
 She enjoys spending time at the beach or surrounded by nature.
 To learn more about Angela, connect with her on LinkedIn.